-Often times, though, this meant that spending time with dad felt a lot like completing a chore.
-Sure, it was nice to finally solve the physics problem, and I was so lucky I had someone to ask for help, but that doesn’t mean it was fun.
+Often times, though, this meant that spending time with Dad felt a like completing a chore.
+Sure, it was nice to finally solve the physics problem, and I was lucky I had someone to ask for help, but that doesn’t mean I was having fun.
 My butt left the chair as soon as I made my last pencil stroke.
-Thanks and byeeeeeee!
+“Thanks and byeeeeeee!”

 Then, I got divorced.
-I quit my job and moved to Detroit.
+I quit my job, and moved to Detroit.
 I didn’t want to be an engineer anymore, and I didn’t want to be married to the person the engineer married and I didn’t want to stay on the path that attempting to impress the men in my life had led me down.
 I quit.

 A lot has changed since those years.
 I have let myself explore the broader dimensions of my interests and abilities, and I am now a housing counselor, a writer, a singer, and a political aspirer.
-I bought a 100-year-old house in Hamtramck, and it was good enough to live in and be comfortable but it needed a lot of work too.
+I bought a 100-year-old house in Hamtramck, and it was good enough to live in and be comfortable, but it needed a lot of work too.
 I needed my dad.

 We were a good team!
 There was none of that sharp frustration I used to feel when dad and I did homework together.
 This time, I actually wanted to learn what we was teaching me and I was extremely grateful for the chance to do it together.
 I didn’t expect him to be a patient as he was, or as eager to explain the What and the Why.
 We worked things out together and I knew I was actually contributing.
 I love the way he said “Michele” or “Micheleabelle” or “Michellio” to draw me back into conversation when we’d been silently working side-by-side for awhile.
 He was surprisingly patient with my mistakes but would berate himself every time he misplaced something or screwed it up.
-You idiot!
+“You idiot!”

 How strange it is that the knowledge and practice of electrical work had twisted like a wire between the generations, linking hopeful fathers-in-law to their new sons in series.
-When dad cracked open the tin, the smell was instantly nostalgic, though I don’t know if I’ve ever smelled it before.
+When Dad cracked open the tin, the smell was instantly nostalgic, though I don’t know if I’ve ever smelled it before.
 It was old, and metallic, and potent.
 We set up the lighting for the new bathroom that day and rummaged around in that cookie tin for a wire nut that was just the right size.
 It’s a part of my house now.

-Get your pencil out dad, I think we got it right this time.
+Get your pencil out Dad, I think we got it right this time.